Cryptography: Applications

-General

 Cryptography is widely used on the internet to help protect user-data and prevent eavesdropping.
 To ensure secrecy during transmission, many systems use private key cryptography to protect transmitted information.
 With public-key systems, one can maintain secrecy without a master key or a large number of keys.
-But, some algorithms like Bitlocker and Veracrypt are generally not private-public key cryptography.
+But, some algorithms like BitLocker and VeraCrypt are generally not private-public key cryptography.
 For example, Veracrypt uses a password hash to generate the single private key.
 However, it can be configured to run in public-private key systems.
 The C++ opensource encryption library OpenSSL provides free and opensource encryption software and tools.
 The most commonly used encryption cipher suit is AES, as it has hardware acceleration for all x86 based processors that has AES-NI.
 A close contender is ChaCha20-Poly1305, which is a stream cipher, however it is commonly used for mobile devices as they are ARM based which does not feature AES-NI instruction set extension.